farm-ng/amiga-dev-kit/website/docs/examples/examples_index.md

 ### [Virtual Joystick Tutorial](./virtual_joystick/00_overview.md)

 :::caution Coming soon
-link to example in amiga-brain-api
+link to example in farm-ng-amiga
 :::

 This example application and tutorial is designed to enable you to develop your own custom applications and deploy them to the Amiga brain.